ourzora/nft-editions/README.md

 ## What are these contracts?

-1. `SingleEditionMintable`
+1. `ExpandedNFT`
-   Each edition is a unique contract.
+   Each drop is a unique contract.
    This allows for easy royalty collection, clear ownership of the collection, and your own contract 🎉
-2. `SingleEditionMintableCreator`
+2. `DropCreator`
-   Gas-optimized factory contract allowing you to easily + for a low gas transaction create your own edition mintable contract.
+   Gas-optimized factory contract allowing you to easily + for a low gas transaction create your own drop mintable contract.
 3. `SharedNFTLogic`
    Contract that includes dynamic metadata generation for your editions removing the need for a centralized server. imageUrl and animationUrl can be base64-encoded data-uris for these contracts totally removing the need for IPFS